 How long the investigation takes depends on a lot of different things, including the amount of information that needs to be gathered and analyzed.
 On average, it takes the EEOC nearly 6 months to investigate a charge.
 A charge is often able to settle faster through mediation (usually in less than 3 months).

-Because Maryland law does not permit a court action to be filed under state law, and because the federal courts in Maryland are generally not considered to be employee-friendly, many Maryland attorneys choose to file employment discrimination cases in state court using county law if you work in Prince George’s, Montgomery or Howard counties.
+Maryland’s employment discrimination code was amended and now allows employees claiming discrimination violations the ability to sue in state court.
+Maryland attorneys also have the option to file employment discrimination cases in state court using county law if you work in Prince George’s, Montgomery or Howard counties.
 In Baltimore County, there is a right to sue in court if your employer has fewer than 6 employees, and the law limits the damages you can recover.
 A case filed in state court using federal law may be subject to “removal,” which means that a defendant employer requests to move the case to federal court, because it involves a federal statute, such as Title VII or the ADEA.

 The EEOC must first issue the document known as “Dismissal and Notice of Rights” or “Notice of Right to Sue,” (Form 161) before you can file a case based upon your federal claim.
 A lawsuit based on your federal discrimination claim must be filed in federal or state court within 90 days of the date you receive the notice.
 (Be sure to mark down that date when you receive it.).

 In Montgomery, Prince George’s, and Howard counties, you may file a case in court based upon your county claim no later than two years after the discriminatory act occurred, but no sooner than 45 days after filing a complaint with the county agency.
 Different deadlines may apply in other cities and counties.